sbwalker/Oqtane.State/README.md

 @code {
     // this component is on the static side of the render mode boundary
+    // it passes the Scoped Service and Cascading Parameter as serialized component parameters to RenderModeBoundary

     [CascadingParameter]
     public PageState PageState { get; set; }